BryanMwangi/US-Dummy-Data/README.md

 ## Contributing

 Contributions are welcome!
 Please open an issue or a pull request if you find any inconsistencies or errors in the data.

+## License

+This project was created under the [MIT license][1].

+If you find some inconsistent data, such as a duplicated city, please open an issue explaining what is happening or directly fix the problem and send a Pull Request.